Where to Stay In Tulum

 The beauty of Tulum has historically been its authenticity — no massive, all-inclusive resorts or generic chain hotels.
-What you will find instead are lots of small, palapa-style eco-hotels nestled into the jungle just steps from a peaceful, turquoise shore.
-We prefer to stay on the southern end of the beach towards the Sian Ka'an reserve — it's a little less developed than the northern end and feels a bit more like the "undiscovered" Tulum we first came to know a love.
+Though the area has become more developed as of late, you will still find lots of small, palapa-style eco-hotels nestled into the jungle just steps from a peaceful, turquoise shore.
+We prefer to stay on the southern end of the beach towards the Sian Ka'an reserve — it's a little less crowded than the northern end and feels a bit more like the "undiscovered" Tulum we first came to know a love many years ago.

 Though many of our longtime favorite hotels have closed due to recent land disputes (so long sweet Coqui Coqui, Villa las Estrellas, and Uno Astro Lodge), many wonderful ones remain — plus a host of new options.
 Below, some favorites.